How to Choose a Camp Oven

 First, you have to light up your coals.
 Find a small space, clear of brush to place your chimney starter.
 If you have a fire ring, this would be a perfect spot, or you can use a metal drain pan.
 Place your chimney starter in this clear space and place some dry kindling or crumbled up paper inside the bottom of the tube.
 Place the charcoal briquettes you need for cooking inside the chimney.
 Light the kindling.
 Make sure the flames reach the coals since you want the briquettes to catch flame.
 The coals are ready to use after about 10-15 minutes, when they stop smoking and are glowing red.

-Position your Dutch Oven in a fire-safe, flat area.
+Position your Camp Oven in a fire-safe, flat area.
 This can be a campsite barbecue, your fire ring or the metal drain pan.
-Using your tongs, transfer the hot coals needed and position them evenly underneath your Dutch Oven, making sure not to smother the coals.
+Using your tongs, transfer the hot coals needed and position them evenly underneath your Camp Oven, making sure not to smother the coals.

 You can also stack the ovens on top of each other with largest on the bottom.
 This way, the coals in between the two ovens will heat up BOTH ovens.

-What can you cook in a Dutch Oven?
-The list is shorter for what CAN’T you cook in a Dutch Oven.
-You can cook and bake most anything using a Dutch Oven.
+What can you cook in a Camp Oven?
+The list is shorter for what CAN’T you cook in a Camp Oven.
+You can cook and bake most anything using a Camp Oven.

 Soups, stews and chili are some obvious choices for the Dutch Oven.
 But why not try something different?
 One camping trip, I made chili and topped it with cornbread batter.
 I then added the Dutch Oven lid and baked until the cornbread was done.
 A real treat after white water rafting!